signebedi/coliseum/docs/index.md

 ![gladiator gif](cropped.gif)

-a simple, turn-based command line game in python
+simple, turn-based, in your TTY

 See the GitHub repo at [github.com/signebedi/coliseum](https://github.com/signebedi/coliseum).